git-GeekNerd/lessons_saver/README.md

     ```

 3. **Usage**
-    - Navigate to the project folder using the command prompt and run the following command to build an executable file:
+    - Navigate to the project folder using the command prompt and run the following command:
         ```bash
         python lessons_saver.py
         ```